SNAP Healthy Food Retailers

 This change only impacts SNAP benefits used in Florida.
 Other states may exclude the same or different items.
 Retailers should remain engaged with each state’s SNAP agency for additional information.

 The specific steps may vary depending on your POS system.
-Consult your system's manual or support resources for detailed instructions to ensure system changes are implemented by early 2026.
+Consult your system's manual or support resources for detailed instructions to ensure system changes are implemented by April 20, 2026.

 All SNAP retailers in Florida are required to implement these changes.